Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 There's no way Black Lives Matter is ever going to start waving the American flag around.

-And hands up don't shoot is not all of a sudden going to become red, white, and blue and America through and through.
+And Hands Up, Don't Shoot, is not all of a sudden going to become red, white, and blue and America through and through.

 It just isn't going to happen.

-They better hope that every one of their charges understands the game and understands the joke and is able to fall in line with it.
+If Democrats try to pull that off, they better hope that every one of their charges understands the game and understands the joke and is able to fall in line with it.

 Some of them are not going to be able to.